 Perform the following safety interlock tests daily.
-Before testing, park the power unit on a level surface and place wheel chocks in front and back of the wheels.
+Before testing, park the machine on a level surface and place wheel chocks in front and back of the wheels.
 After testing is complete, engage the parking brake and remove the wheel chocks.

-Test 1: with the engine running, engage the parking brake and confirm the drive control handles are locked and the power unit does not attempt to move forward or backward when pushing or pulling the handles.
+Test 1: with the engine running, engage the parking brake and confirm the drive control handles are locked and the machine does not attempt to move forward or backward when pushing or pulling the handles.